dummyvx/Movie-Watcher/README.md

 Some interesting technical aspects:
 * lazy loading;
-* asynchronoues and synchronous form validation;
+* asynchronous and synchronous form validation;
 * autologin and autologout depending if token is not expired;
 * authorization with JWT;
 * REST API;